secretstartups/handbook/content/handbook/sales/field-operations/sales-systems/_index.md

 1. The most most common use case are question or research issues.
 1. Data changes as part of a backfill for another operations team fall into this category.

-### Changes that cannot or are impractical to use a Change Sets (Field Level Security, Sharing Rules, Layout Changes, Picklist Value Changes, Approval Processes, Role Creation and Assignments):
+### Changes that cannot or are impractical to use a Change Sets (Field Level Security, Sharing Rules, Layout Changes, Picklist Value Changes, Approval Processes, Role Creation and Assignments)

 Label: `SalesSystems::Deployed - 1 - Settings Change`
 Description: This issue is completed.
 There was a setting change.
 Sign-off is required, No Change Set Used.

 1. These changes will need a special deploy window for the changes to be made by hand.
 Please coordinate with the Business DRI.

-### Changes that contain Salesforce.com Fields, Workflows, Validation Rules, or other non-code Configuration.
+### Changes that contain Salesforce.com Fields, Workflows, Validation Rules, or other non-code Configuration

 Label: `SalesSystems::Deployed - 2 - Configuration Change`
 Description: This issue is completed.
 There was a configuration change.
 Sign-off Required, Change Set screenshot required.